CS Education for the Socially-Just Worlds We Need: The Case for Justice-Centered Approaches to CS in Higher Education: Critical Comparative Data Structures and Algorithms

 \subsection{Political vision via narrative comparison}

 The \emph{critical comparative} approach to ethics and identity orients CCDSA toward a political vision of CS for social justice: design justice \cite{Costanza-Chock2020DesignNeed} and culturally responsive-sustaining pedagogy \cite{Davis2021CulturallyFramework} go a long way to making space for students to engage with sociopolitical values in the computing classroom \cite{Ryoo2020TakeSchools}.
-CCDSA articulates a political vision of CS for social justice through \emph{critical comparison} of narratives and purposes for learning Data Structures and Algorithms.
-Dominant narratives emphasizing the economic value of data structures and algorithm content knowledge in service of software engineering and dominant CS research are compared to marginalized narratives that frame data structures and algorithms knowledge in service of local communities, non-profits, environmental justice, and interdisciplinary knowledge.
+Implicit in all of this is a vision of CS for social justice.
+CCDSA expands on this by explicitly articulating a political vision of CS for social justice through \emph{critical comparison} of narratives and purposes for learning CS2.